R9K107 Translation Studies MA Postgraduate Taught 2017

 - Applicants must have: an upper-second class bachelor degree or equivalent.

-- Students should possess at least level C1, and preferably C2, of the Common European Framework of Reference for Languages (or equivalent for non-European languages) – in their chosen language(s) – Chinese, Dutch, French, German, Greek, Italian, Japanese, Korean, Russian, Spanish or Turkish – and in English.
+- Students should possess at least level C1, and preferably C2, of the Common European Framework of Reference for Languages (or equivalent for non-European languages) – in their chosen language(s) – Arabic, Chinese, French, German, Italian, Japanese, Russian or Spanish – and in English.

 English Language requirements